-How real freckles are made – spending more time in the sun
+How real freckles are made: Spending more time in the sun

 Depending on your ethnic background you will have differing abilities to create melanin.
 Some people physically cannot produce melanin (such as in albinism or in cases of vitiligo).
 Some people may be fair and barely tan or freckle at all, and some may tan easily and vividly.
 Some people naturally have very high melanin levels all year around.
 It’s totally unique from person to person

-In the case of freckles, it’s when our skin makes its melanin in patches rather than all over.
+In the case of freckles, it’s when the skin makes its melanin in patches rather than all over.
 This is most common in those very fair individuals who spend lots of time in the sun.
 Some areas of their skin are more capable of producing the protecting pigment than others.
 Freckles then appear in patches of differing shapes and sizes.